tokenika/tokenika.github.io/web/web.md

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/blockchain/@dantheman/blockchains-should-be-designed-like-massively-multiplayer-games), by Dan Larimer, April 2017</span>

-#### EOS vs. Ethereum for Dummies!

-In this post I will describe some of the differences in technological capabilities and limitations, as well as differences in design philosophies between the EOS and Ethereum platforms.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@trogdor/eos-vs-ethereum-for-dummies), by @trogdor, June 2017</span>

-#### Centralization of Cryptocurrency - Bitcoin, Ethereum, and EOS

-This post is food for thought.
-A small group of individuals all met face to face in New York.
-This relatively small group decided the future of bitcoin which is now playing-out.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@crypto-investor/centralization-of-cryptocurrency-bitcoin-ethereum-and-eos), by @crypto-investor, August 2017</span>

 #### Individuals That Are Skeptical of The Upcoming EOS Project Simply Don't Understand The Fundamental Differences And Advantages That The EOS Network Will Offer.

 The amount of attention and investment the upcoming EOS project has already seen makes some individuals skeptical, but to me it validates the demand and faith that investors have in the upcoming smart contract platform.